russell-mcdaniel/learning-sql-server-cdc/README.md

 Other instructions show using `systemctl` to restart the service, but it does not appear to be available by default in the SQL Server on Linux image from Microsoft.

-Note that using DBCC TRACEON (3979, -1) from a SQLCMD session has the same effect, but only lasts for the session.
+Note that using `DBCC TRACEON (3979, -1)` from a SQLCMD session has the same effect, but only lasts for the session.
 Using `mssql-conf` configures the server to use this trace flag for the lifetime of your container (i.e. it will survive restarts until the container is removed altogether and recreated).

-Benchmarks showing the result and duration of creating 100 companies:
+Benchmarks showing the result and duration of creating 100 company records:

 | File System | Flush | Threads | Result  | Time     |
 |-------------|-------|--------:|---------|---------:|